z3roco01/retainingBarrels/README.md

 # Retaining Barrels
-allows barrels to work as shulker boxes and allows them to be put on your back with trinkets !
+allows barrels to work as shulker boxes and allows them to be put on your back with trinkets ! the default key for opening is B !